 Giving Compass' Take:

-• How can funders work to incorporate constructive criticism into their approach?
+- How can funders work to incorporate constructive criticism into their approach?
+Which criticisms can you incorporate to shift your strategy?

 Serious criticism of 21st-century philanthropy has only recently found a major platform.
 Unlike prior waves of generosity from the ultra-rich, which attracted heavy scrutiny from the public, the most recent outpouring of billionaires’ magnanimity has been broadly praised for years.
 Generous billionaires attacking the critical global problems that inefficient governments had failed to fix—what could be more noble?
 The sector’s narrative fit conveniently into the neoliberal worldview that had deeply entrenched itself in our national psyche: the primacy of markets, the wisdom and skill of the one percent, the easy symbiosis of financial and societal gains.